 Typically, if you have a round face, you want to make your face appear longer and leaner and less round.
 Melodie's haircut falls straight and choppy around her face and it looks best when it's at least a couple inches below her chin.
 The back is always shorter and angles out longer in the front.
 She has bangs.
 Even though Melodie complains about the imperfections of her perfect haircut, I sometimes look at her and think, "I can't believe I pay $200 for my version of your $20 haircut."
 And then I remember Kaz and how I could never cheat on him.
 (When I told Kaz about Melodie's cheap haircut he raised his eyebrows and said, "Huh!").

 I read somewhere that square faces photograph the best.
 Apparently the angles of the jaw and the cheeks mean square faces don't photograph "flat."
 I also read somewhere that women with square faces tend to age better than the rest of us.
 While long faces just get skinnier and longer and round faces tend to get plumper, square faces tend to stay strong and angular and hide flaws like the turkey waddle.

 So that is why I envy the square face shape above all other face shapes even the perfect oval face.
 That, and I kinda always want to be Gwyneth Paltrow.

-So if you're confused after all this advice, don't worry.
-Most women have oval faces.
-You probably do too.
-And if you don't know your face shape and others can't help you out, then it probably doesn't matter.
+If, after reading this article and trying my measuring method, you still aren't sure about your face shape, chances are it doesn't really matter what your face shape is.
 Face shape articles are mostly written for women with strong facial shapes that they want to tone down.
 I'm talking about women with really long faces, or women with super strong jaws or pointy chins or chubby faces.